renweview/WWCodeMobile/SwiftStudyGroup/README.md

 ### About Vivian

 Vivian is a PhD candidate at University of Western Macedonia specialized in Software Engineering for Smart Cities.
-She is currently a Mobile Team Lead developing mainly #Android applications.
-Since becoming involved in Women Who Code Mobile, Vivian has started a #swift Study Group.
-Vivian is an inspiration to our community and her dedication to leadership makes her an exceptional mentor.
+She is currently a Mobile Team Lead developing mainly Android applications.
+Since becoming involved in Women Who Code Mobile, Vivian has started this Swift Study Group to teach and help others learn iOS development.

 ## Learn more about Women Who Code Mobile